Planetarium software programs let you mimic the sky in a virtual environment.

 Don't feel intimidated.
 If you are having problems we can try again at a later time.
 I will ask you to repeat tasks similar to the exercises listed above.

 Step 9 - In unit 1, I've made a discussion topic called "Super Stellarium Users".
 It requires you to go beyond this handout.
-If, after you do the 100 point evaluation, you might want to challenge yourself.
+If, after you do the 100 point evaluation, you might want to challenge yourself for extra credit.

 Stellarium Mobile (but please do NOT use this version for evaluation purposes)